How comparing comprehensive auto insurance quotes works.

-What is comprehensive auto insurance?
+What is comprehensive car insurance?

-The name says it all: comprehensive auto insurance covers a wide range of issues that could affect your vehicle — everything except actual collisions, which is why you can’t purchase it without having third-party liability insurance first.
+The name says it all: comprehensive car insurance coverage protects against a range of issues that could affect your vehicle — everything except collisions with other cars.
+Comprehensive auto insurance covers you against unexpected and accidental damage to your vehicle.

 - Falling objects